blurgyy/dt/docs/config/guide/06-filename-manipulating.md

 ## Basics

-To manupulate filename of items, `dt-cli` provides a configurable `rename` option in the config file.
+To manipulate filename of items, `dt-cli` provides a configurable `rename` option in the config file.
 It is an array of renaming rules, each of them constitutes of a _pattern_ and a _substitution rule_.
 A simple renaming rule to rename all items with a "dot-" prefix (like `dot-config`) to a "dotfile"